janEntikan/panda3d-purses3d/README.md

 purses.node.setScale(0.5)
 purses.node.setPos(-0.3, 0, 0)

+# Or parent it to the world as a 3d object COOOL!
+purses.node.reparentTo(render)

 ```
 You can change any properties found in the panda3d TextProperties class, though they're mostly untested.
 Especially changing text size could screw things up I imagine.